-- Implement NASFPCP activities in the field. - Report suspected ASF cases immediately to the Department/IOC. - Support the activation of a rapid response team (RRT) in the event of case detection or outbreak. - Maintain animal import database system and monitor for any ASF suspect cases in pigs. - Arrange logistics at the Dzongkhag level and assist the Gewog staff with their logistics. - Liaise with the BAFRA at the Dzongkhag level for facilitating better enforcement of the Livestock Acts and By-laws.
+• Implement NASFPCP activities in the field.

+- Report suspected ASF cases immediately to the RLDC and NCAH. - Support the activation of rapid response teams (RRT) in the event of case detection or outbreak. - Maintain animal import records and monitor for any ASF suspect cases in pigs. - Arrange logistics at the Dzongkhag level and assist the Gewog staff with their logistics. - Liaise with the BAFRA at the Dzongkhag level for facilitating better enforcement of the Livestock Acts and By-laws.